The preamble of AA

 Since its conception in the 1930s, Alcoholics Anonymous has helped countless people overcome their addiction and dependence on alcohol.
 Part of the reason that AA is so successful is the routine, structure, and consistency it offers its members, as well as its openness and accessibility.

-Part of the structure and consistency offered stems from how meetings are organized and operate.
+Part of the structure and consistency offered stems from how meetings are organized and how they are operated.
 No matter where you are, each AA meeting will begin with a moment of silence, the Serenity Prayer, and the preamble of AA.

 All are important steps that encourage reflection and dedication, but the preamble sticks out for its seemingly stark message.
 The preamble reads as follows: